About nasopharyngeal cancer

 Once these tests are complete, your doctors will be able to confirm whether you have nasopharyngeal cancer.
 They'll also be able to 'stage' the cancer, which means giving it a score to describe how large it is and how far it has spread.

 The Cancer Research UK website has more information about the stages of nasopharyngeal cancer.

 If you're diagnosed with nasopharyngeal cancer, you'll be cared for by a team of different specialists who work together called a multidisciplinary team (MDT).
 Members of your MDT will discuss with you what they think the best treatment option is in your case.

-The two main treatments for nasopharyngeal cancer are:
+The 2 main treatments for nasopharyngeal cancer are:

 - radiotherapy – where radiation is used to kill cancer cells

 - chemotherapy – where medication is used to kill cancer cells

 In most cases, a combination of radiotherapy and chemotherapy will be used.